 Dr. Williams is founder of the Leadership in Ecology, Culture, and Learning program and of the Learning Gardens Laboratory at Portland State University.
 She also co-founded the Environmental Middle School (6-8) in 1995 which has now expanded to the K-8 Sunnyside Environmental School in Portland Public Schools (www.sesptsa.com).
 These successful initiatives have been designed with the goals of addressing the ecological and cultural underpinnings of education in K-12 schools and in higher education, and to build strong community-school-university partnerships.

-Dr. Williams was elected city-wide to the Portland Public School Board in 2003 and again in 2007.
+Dr. Williams was elected city-wide and served on the Portland Public School Board in 2003-07 and again in 2007-11.

 She is the recipient of the prestigious Ehrlich Award for Faculty Service-Learning in 2001 and has recently been selected to the Fulbright Senior Scholar Roster, 2007-2012.
 She is also selected to the "100 District Leaders for Civic Engagement and Service-Learning Network," by the Education Commission of the States National Center for Learning and Citizenship.